Have you ever been out and about on a cold night, only to come home and fire up your wood-stove or fireplace?

 Method #1: With an Axe or Maul

 So to begin, I’d like to share our Buyer’s Guide resource for choosing the right axe or maul.
-If you decide to go with this method, you’ll want to make a well-informed decision before investing in the tools needed.
+If you decide to go with this method, you’ll have to make a well-informed decision before investing in the tools needed.

 1. Safety First